 How often is the VMD record refreshed for my compartment?

-The state register is refreshed quarterly (batch ingests), but each individual compartment is re-inventoried only every 8–10 years.
-Between field rounds the actual state and the registered one can diverge, especially after windthrows, pest outbreaks or unrecorded private felling.
-If your record shows `gtf=2018`, the real age and condition in 2026 are 8 years out of step with the document.
+The state register is updated quarterly, but each compartment is re-inventoried on average only every 8–10 years.
+Between field rounds, actual conditions and the registered state can drift, especially after windthrows, pest outbreaks or unrecorded private felling.
+If a record shows `gtf=2018`, the real age and condition in 2026 are eight years out of step with the document.

 What if the record contains an error?

-You can file a correction request at a regional VMD branch with supporting documents (a fresh independent forest taxation report, photographs).
+A correction can be requested at a regional VMD branch with supporting documents — a fresh independent forest taxation report, photographs.
 The procedure takes 30–60 days.
-Until the correction is registered, the existing register data remain official.
+Until the correction is accepted, the existing register data remain the official source.

 I don't see `gtf` in my record — what is that field?

-The `gtf` field (gada taksācijas fonds) records the year of the last forest taxation (inventory) of the compartment.
-It sometimes appears under another name (`takse_gads`, `inventarizacijas_gads`).
-If the field is missing in your record, check `p_darbg` or the document date.
+`gtf` (gada taksācijas fonds) is the year of the last forest taxation (inventory) for the compartment.
+It sometimes appears under another name — `takse_gads`, `inventarizacijas_gads`.
+If the field is missing, fall back on `p_darbg` or the document's issue date.

 What does an "inventory" actually involve on the ground?

-A VMD inventory officer walks the compartment, selects 8–12 sample trees, measures their diameter and height and reads age from a stem core (svetla pieaugums).
-Mean values for G, H, D and A across the whole compartment are derived from these samples.
-It is a statistical sample, not a full enumeration, so the real stand differs from the recorded one by ±10–15%.
+A VMD inventory officer walks the compartment, selects 8–12 sample trees, measures their diameter and height, and reads age from a stem core.
+Mean values for G, H, D and A across the whole compartment are derived from those samples.
+It is a statistical sample, not a full enumeration — so the real stand differs from the recorded one by ±10–15%.

-VMD rounds to whole numbers in the printed extract for readability.
-The geospatial dumps in VMD open data may carry decimal values.
-The rounding error is around 2–3% on volume — not material for valuation.
+The printed VMD record rounds to whole numbers for readability.
+The geospatial open-data dumps may carry decimal values.
+The rounding error on volume is around 2–3% — not material for valuation.

 Sources